RickGelhausen/HRIBO_ReadTheDocs/docs/source/workflow-configuration.rst

 By experience, the top DeepRibo results tend to be better than those of reparation.
 For archea, where reparation performs very poorly, DeepRibo is the preferred option.

 .. note:: In order to use DeepRibo, the tool ``singularity`` is required.
-Please refer to the :ref:`overview <overview:Tools>` for details on the installation.
+Please refer to the :ref:`overview <source/overview:Tools>` for details on the installation.

 Once you have installed ``singularity`` turn on DeepRibo in the ``config.yaml``: